Who manages the reserves?

-Given their strategic importance, it is vital that we enhance the value of our reserves over the longer term.
-To achieve this, the assets are invested professionally and on a strictly commercial basis, with the aim of generating sustainable returns over the long term.
 The Government’s assets are mainly managed by GIC Private Limited (GIC).
 The Government also places deposits with the Monetary Authority of Singapore (MAS); in turn, MAS as a statutory board holds its own assets on its balance sheet.
 In addition, the Government is the sole equity shareholder of Temasek Holdings (Temasek).
 Temasek owns the assets on its balance sheet.

 Instead, the Government’s roles are as follows:

-- First, the Government establishes the overall investment mandates and objectives of GIC, MAS and Temasek.
+First, the Government establishes the overall investment mandates and objectives of GIC, MAS and Temasek.

-- Second, the Government ensures that each of these entities has a competent board to oversee their management and to ensure that their respective mandates are met.
+Second, the Government ensures that each of these entities has a competent board to oversee their management and to ensure that their respective mandates are met.

-- Third, the Government systematically reviews the overall risks of its whole portfolio of assets invested by the three entities.
+Third, the Government systematically reviews the overall performance and risks of its whole portfolio of assets invested by the three entities.
 This includes monitoring whether there is appropriate diversification in terms of asset classes, sectors and geographies.
 The Government also assesses the impact of various adverse global scenarios across medium to long-term timeframes on the whole portfolio, to ensure that the downside risks to the whole portfolio are not excessive.

 Monetary Authority of Singapore

-The MAS, as the central bank of Singapore, manages the Official Foreign Reserves (OFR) of Singapore.
+The Monetary Authority of Singapore (MAS), as the central bank of Singapore, manages the Official Foreign Reserves (OFR) of Singapore.

 Being a central bank, MAS is the most conservative of the three investment entities, with a significant proportion of its portfolio invested in liquid financial market instruments.